KaziRifatAlMuin/Automated-Elevator/README.md

 - **Servo jitter or resets**: ensure the servo has a stable power supply (separate from ESP32 5V if necessary) and common ground.
 - **Ultrasonic reads `0` or `nan`**: check wiring for TRIG/ECHO and add proper pull-ups if using long wires.
-- **Inaccurate ACS712 readings**: ensure proper grounding, measure ADC reference and calibrate `zeroOffset`.
+- **Inaccurate ACS712 readings**: ensure proper grounding, measure ADC reference, and calibrate `zeroOffset`.
 - **WiFi not connecting**: uncomment the WiFi block in `setup()` and set your SSID/password.
 Use serial prints to debug.

 ---